andersea/bitmex-trio-websocket/README.md

 ![await listen](https://img.shields.io/badge/await-listen(table,%20symbol=None)-green)

 Subscribes to the channel and optionally a specific symbol.
-It is possible for multiple listeners to be listening to be using the same subscription.
+It is possible for multiple listeners to be listening using the same subscription.

 Returns an async generator object that yields messages from the channel.